markheath/advent-of-code-js/README.md

 This is a repository for me to attempt the [Advent of Code](http://adventofcode.com) challenges in JavaScript.

 In past years I've solved them using C# and F#. [read about my solutions here](http://markheath.net/category/advent+of+code).
-This repository is for me to improve my JavaScript skills by re-attempting past challenges in JavaScript (and possibly attempting the 2017 challenges in JavaScript too)
+This repository is for me to improve my JavaScript skills by solving the puzzles with node.js as ES6.
+I've ported my 2015 solutions to JavaScript, and in 2017 I just used JavaScript.

 To get started:
 ```